dhuntcode/drone-ag-segmentation/README.md

 Adjust the training parameters in the script according to your specific requirements.

 ## Evaluation
-To evaluate the trained segmentation model, use the evaluate_model.py script.
+To evaluate the trained segmentation model, use the evaluate.py script.
 This script loads the trained model, evaluates it on the validation set, and prints the evaluation metrics.

-Adjust the evaluation parameters and metrics in the script as needed.# drone-ag-segmentation
+Adjust the evaluation parameters and metrics in the script as needed.